Updated: Dec 3, 2020

 The first potential way of handling it is to tell them that they have the wrong information in their tree.
 This normally doesn't go over well and can create an instant defense mechanism.
 The second way and what I feel is the best way to handle the initial message to them is to introduce yourself.
 Explain you are researching the same person, and ask them how they gained the specific information that you felt is wrong.
 Keep it short and wait for their reply.
 Realize that not everyone you message will reply to you immediately, if at all.

-Despite the fact that you know the information in their tree is wrong, do not simply start out the return message with "You have wrong information in your tree."
-Instead, try replying back with a suggestion of what information you have that is more accurate.
-Attach source information so that they know where you got your information from.
+When you do receive a reply, read their reason behind why they place those details in their tree.
+This will hopefully help you to understand why the information is there.
+Despite the fact that you know the information is wrong, do not simply start out the return message with "You have wrong information in your tree."
+Instead, try replying back with a brief explanation of what information you have that is more accurate.
+I also recommend attaching source information to assist them to understand why your information is more accurate.